The Transition into Parenthood course

 TiP 6 Evening Course Structure

-Expectant couples who want a weekly course with a nice steady pace they can take their time to reflect on each week together The
+Expectant couples who want a weekly course with a nice steady pace they can take their time to reflect on each week together The 6 week format suits couples who work weekends.

 Julie takes the group through an interesting overview of pregnancy, labour, birth, and newborn care, highlighting some of the important areas that are yet to be covered.
 Fears, anxieties and loneliness become a thing of the past by the end of week one and we have fun!
 Not to be missed!